comses-education/github-starter-course/README.md

 ![image](https://user-images.githubusercontent.com/84760072/219559314-5b2da1ee-2020-44f5-9555-8d0d345e3f36.png)<br/><br/>
 If your fork is out of date, this box will appear.
 Compare the changes by clicking on `Compare`.
 Once you are satisfied with the changes, click on `Update Branch`:<br/>
 ![image](https://user-images.githubusercontent.com/84760072/219559801-46ab912b-5910-4e61-b5e1-9885b963ace1.png)<br/>
 You don't want to make commits straight to your main branch so make a new branch.
-You do that by clicking on `Branch`<br/>
+You do that by clicking on `[number] branch`. [number] can be any number, all that matters is you click on it.<br/>
 ![image](https://user-images.githubusercontent.com/84760072/219560160-b87d5dfc-aa55-4051-bd7d-ab8add748190.png)<br/><br/>
 You will be redirected to this page.
 You then create a new branch by clicking on `New branch`<br/>
 ![image](https://user-images.githubusercontent.com/84760072/219560296-4493f20d-b791-4266-b79a-d34cdd7d3841.png)<br/>